Tim Roberts - Chair

-Michelle retired as partner at Goldman Sachs in Dec 2017 having spent 28 years working for Goldman Sachs around the world.
+Michelle retired as Partner at Goldman Sachs in Dec 2017 after 28 years working for the organisation.
 She most recently led the Executive Office for Europe, the Middle East, Africa and Asia and was the Chief Administrative Officer for EMEA.
 Michelle was a member of several Goldman Sachs committees including the European Management Committee.

 Previously she was the Chief Operating Officer for the Securities Division in EMEA and led the firm’s efforts to establish its presence in Russia and the Middle East.
 Michelle has lived and worked in Frankfurt, New York and Hong Kong.
 In addition to her role with the Mayors Fund for London, Michelle is a Trustee of The Princes Trust, where she chairs the Programmes Committee and a Trustee of The Princes Trust Intl.